Mollom/mollom-email-templates/README.md

 mollom-email-templates
 ======================

-The Template Folder for mollom emails using php
+The Template Folder for Mollom emails.
+Edit this template and send emails.
+It's that easy